 The settings in this menu are global settings that affect the selected host adapter and all SCSI devices attached to it.
-One of these choices can be selected by highlighting it and pressing Enter.

-SCAM Support - The LSI Logic BIOS Version 4.xx and above support the SCSI Plug and Play protocol called SCAM.
-SCAM support by default is off in versions 4.09 and later for the LSI53C875 device.
-The user may choose to turn this on only if the system drivers do not require SCAM off.
-Note that if this BIOS is flashed onto a board with existing settings, then these settings are not changed to reflect the new BIOS defaults.
-Go into the Configuration Utility to change these settings.
+SCAM Support - The LSI Logic BIOS Version 4.0 and above support the SCSI Plug and Play protocol called SCAM.
+SCAM support by default is off in versions 4.09 and later.
+You may choose to turn this on.

 Parity - The LSI Logic PCI to SCSI host adapters always generate parity, but some older SCSI devices do not.
 Therefore, you are offered the option of disabling parity checking.